cmclean5/CIParCor/README.md

 # CIParCor
-Conditional Independent second-order Partial Correlation
+Conditional Independent first- and second-order Partial Correlation

 Subroutines (in R) to calculate the first and second order conditional independent partial correlation.